-- So if you don't want any nodes to be selected, toggle the button - And if you don't want any edges to be selected, toggle the button off. - Likewise, if you don't want any annotations to be selected, toggle the button
+- So if you don't want any nodes to be selected, toggle the button Landselection-mode-nodes.png off. - And if you don't want any edges to be selected, toggle the button Exe selection-mode-edges.png off. - Likewise, if you don't want any annotations to be selected, toggle the button Lett selection-mode-annotations.png off.